phwl/elec3607-lab/labs/lab2-gpio/README.md

 ```

 In your lab book, explain what each of the commands above do, the return
-values received, and how they affect the physical GPIO pin.
+values received, and how they affect the physical GPIO pins.

-Using the above commands, demonstrate using an oscilloscope that you can control RPI_GPIO24 and make that pin high or low using the correct command-line command.
+Locate the RPI_GPIO24 pin on the RPI connector on the AUP-ZU3 board.
 You will need to refer to Figure 14 of the [AUP-ZU3 Reference Manual](doc/ZU3_RM_A1.pdf) to locate this pin on the board.
 To avoid damage, use your benchtop multimeter to check that you understand the pinout before probing the live board.

+Using the above commands, demonstrate using an oscilloscope that you can control RPI_GPIO24 and make that pin high or low using the correct command-line command.

 ## 3. Libgpiod C code (30%)